qiime2/cancer-microbiome-intervention-tutorial/book/tutorial-1/06-longitudinal-differential-abundance.md

+# Longitudinal microbiome analysis and differential abundance testing

 ```{usage-scope}
 ---
 name: tutorial
 ---
 ```

-# Longitudinal microbiome analysis and differential abundance testing

 ```{usage-selector}
 ```

 ## Taxonomy barplots and differential abundance testing

-Filter the feature table to only the ids that were retained for core metrics analysis.
+Filter the feature table to only the IDs that were retained for core metrics analysis.
 This can be achieved using the combined metadata.

 ```{usage}